libp2p/specs/webrtc/README.md

 in WebRTC and the hash function used in the multiaddr `/certhash` component MUST be the same.
 On mismatch the final Noise handshake MUST fail.

+Implementations MAY open streams before completion of the Noise handshake.
+Applications MUST take special care what application data they send, since at this point the peer is not yet authenticated.
+Similarly, the receiving side MAY accept streams before completion of the handshake.

 ### Open Questions

 - Can a _Browser_ access the fingerprint of its TLS certificate?